 WFC in UK story

-As the situation for many young people in the UK is as tough as for their counterparts across the world, WFC has spent time working with young people in East London and the Greater Leeds area.
-Since 2008 WFC has run five training programmes, principally with NEETs or young people at risk of exclusion from school.
-During this time WFC has come to realise that these young people are lacking a voice in society and respond well to being given the chance to make films about subjects that affect their daily lives [read more]
+As the situation for many young people in the UK is as tough as for their counterparts across the world, WFC has spent time working with young people in East London, Cumbria and the Greater Leeds area.
+Since 2008 WFC has run seven training programmes, principally with NEETs or young people at risk of exclusion from school.
+During this time WFC has come to realise that these young people, wgo are lacking a voice in society, respond well to being given the chance to make films about subjects that affect their daily lives [read more]

 WFC in UK story continues…

 In 2008 WFC began working with young people at risk of exclusion from school in Newham Borough.
-The programme continued for two and a half years with WFC delivering three genres of film making training to the young students.
+The programme continued for two and a half years with WFC delivering three genres of film making training to the young students from Little Ilford Secondary School.
 The teenagers were at risk of exclusion due to a range of issues that included tendencies towards violence, difficulties with focused learning, family and behavioral problems.
 WFC was really pleased that the group remained in school during this time, and 90% went on to further education with 80% studying Media.
-The group was supported by renowned published-turned-poet, Felix Dennis, who sponsored the third training programme in Video Art.
-The young people selected poems from his latest anthology and used them as inspiration to produce backdrops for his upcoming poetry tour.
-The training was a great success and Felix continues to support the work of WFC
+The group was supported by the late Felix Dennis, renowned publisher-turned-poet.
+Mr Dennis sponsored WFC’s third training programme with the young people, this time in Video Art.
+The young people selected poems from his latest anthology and used them as inspiration to produce backdrops for his 2010 poetry tour.
+The training was a great success and Mr Dennis went on to support future WFC projects in the UK

-In 2010 WFC turned its attention to the marginaliased areas of Greater Leeds, working with young people of Asian extraction in the remote town of Keighley.
-Over the past few years young Asians, and particularly Muslims amongst them, have featured regularly in the media but rarely in their own voice.
+In 2010 WFC turned its attention to the marginaliased areas of Greater Leeds, working with young people of Asian extraction in the remote town of Keithley.
+Over the past few years young Asians, and particularly young Muslims, have featured regularly in the media but rarely in their own voice.
 WFC’s commitment to giving marginalised young people a platform to represent themselves made this a priority for the organisation.
 The teenagers made three films.
-One was about the youth centre in which the training took place, The Keighley Association Asian Women And Children’s Centre, another was about the shopping habits of the local population and the third was about crime in the Keighley area.
+One was about the youth centre in which the training took place, The Keithley Asian Women And Children’s Centre, another was about the shopping habits of the local population and the third was about crime in the Keithley area.
 This last film includes the opinions of young people on how they think crime could be reduced in the area, offering subtle yet powerful insights.
 Contrary to popular assumptions, these young people advocate for a stronger relationship between the community and the local police.